bi-labor/es-mssql/docs/mssql/exercise3.md

 !!! example "SUBMISSION"
     Create a screenshot of the database table contents.
 Save the screenshot file as `ex3.png` - overwrite the placeholder file with yours.

-    Please make sure that the screenshot is taken such that it includes the database name (which is your Neptun code) from the _Object explorer_ window, and includes a few sample records with the Neptun code clearly visible.
+    Please make sure to create the screenshot such that it includes the database name (which is your Neptun code) from the _Object explorer_ window, and includes a few sample records with the Neptun code clearly visible.

     ![Sample expected screenshot](images/users-table-verify-content.png)